 Key term | salvation: The term salvation describes being saved — that is, rescued — from sin and sin’s consequences.
 In historic Baptist theology, salvation has two important parts: (1) how Christ earned people’s salvation, and (2) how people apply — or appropriate — what Christ did.

-Salvation for Baptists isn’t only about going to heaven when one dies, but about being re-connected and in relationship with God in one’s present life and living according to God’s standard in the world.
+Salvation for Baptists isn’t only about going to heaven when one dies but about being re-connected and in a relationship with God in one’s present life and living according to God’s standard in the world.

 Please note: Some Baptist churches, and even some entire Baptist denominations, have abandoned historic Baptist teachings on the Bible.
 Often, these churches replace centuries-long interpretations of the Bible with varying modern perspectives that reflect concerns found is 21st-century social issues.
 This article is about what Baptist have taught and believed historically.